Alexander Nevsky: Prince of Novgorod (1236–1240; 1241–1256; 1258–1259)

 Seal of Aleksandr Yaroslavich (front and back) with images of the prince himself as a horseman and saint Theodore Stratelates.
 After 1236.

-In 1236, Alexander was appointed by the Novgorod Republic as the prince of Novgorod (knyaz), where he had already served as his father's governor in Novgorod.
+In 1236, Alexander was appointed by the Novgorod Republic as the prince of Novgorod (knyaz), where he had already served as his father's governor.
 He was chosen for the position by his father, but the decision was approved by the veche, which needed his armies.
 The Novgorod chronicle describes how Yaroslav left his son, Alexander, in Novgorod and took with him "senior Novgorodians" and a hundred men from Torzhok and "sat in Kiev upon the throne".
 When his father was called away in 1238 because of a Mongol invasion of Northeastern Russia, Alexander began to rule on his own.

-In the Battle of the Sit River (1238), in which the Mongols effectively conquered the Grand Principality of Vladimir, reigning prince Yuri II of Vladimir was killed.
+In the Battle of the Sit River (1238), in which the Mongols effectively conquered the Grand Principality of Vladimir, the reigning prince Yuri II of Vladimir was killed.
 His younger brother, Yaroslav II of Vladimir (Alexander's father), requested and received from the Mongol khan his permission to become the new prince.
 As prince, he assigned Novgorod to his son Alexander.

 Alexander continued to enforce the anti-Western views of his family, which made him unpopular among the veche.